Overkill (Men at Work song): Lazlo Bane version

-The song was recorded with participation of Colin Hay, who plays guitar on the track and sings the last verse solely and last chorus together with Chad Fischer.
+The song was recorded with participation of Colin Hay, who plays guitar on the track and sings the last verse alone, and the last chorus with Chad Fischer.

-Lazlo Bane's music video
+Music video

 Lazlo Bane's music video, directed by Mark Miremont and also featuring Hay, was released 28 May 1997 and eventually entered MTV2's Top 10 of the 1997.

-The video shows Lazlo Bane playing the song in a large hall of the hotel during the night while disturbing other residents, who were played by the members of the band with Colin Hay playing the front desk clerk.
+The video shows Lazlo Bane playing the song in a large hall of a hotel during the night which disturbs other residents who are portrayed by the members of the band.
+Colin Hay acts as the front desk clerk.
 During the first half of the song Hay receives several angry calls about the noise but does nothing about it.
 During the guitar solo the hotel starts to shake, finally forcing Hay to enter the hall where the band is playing, but only to sing the rest of the song together with the band.